-- 2 Scroll to the number to which you want to add the voice tag and select Options→ Add voice tag. - 3 Press Start to record a voice tag.
+- 2 Scroll to the number to which you want to add the voice tag, and select Options > Add voice tag. ⇒☆< Tip!
+To view a list of voice tags you have defined, select Contacts > Options > Contacts info > Voice tags. - 3 Select Start to record a voice tag.
 After the starting tone, say clearly the words you want to record as a voice tag.
-Wait until the phone plays the recorded tag and saves it.
-A symbol 🐑 can be seen next to the number in the contact card indicating that a voice tag has been added to it.
+Wait until the phone plays the recorded tag and saves it. (c) is displayed next to the number in the contact card, indicating that a voice tag has been added to it.

-Making a call by saying a voice tag
+Make a call with a voice tag

 You must say the voice tag exactly as you said it when you recorded it.
 When you are making a call by saying a voice tag, the loudspeaker is in use.
-Hold the phone at a short distance away and say the voice tag clearly.
+Hold the phone at a short distance away, and say the voice tag clearly.

-Press and hold ).
-A short tone is played and the note Speak now is displayed.
+Press and hold C).
+A short tone is played, and the note Speak now is displayed.
 The phone plays the original voice tag, displays the name and number, and dials the number of the recognised voice tag.